Best UI Animation Tools for iOS and Android Apps

 However, one should remember the need for moderation in all things.
 Too fanciful and complex effects of animations only confuse the user and cause a negative impression.
-We hope, tips and illustrated examples of the article will help you find a middle ground.
+We hope, the tips and illustrated examples in the article will help you find a middle ground.

 Most popular animation types

 There are different types of animation, each of which plays its own part.